 In one instance, an elderly Tarrant county woman reported to police that an Uber driver raped her before dropping her off in October.

 A charge of aggravated sexual assault was filed against another Uber driver, Hashem Ramezanpour.
 Ramezanpour is a citizen of Iran and police believe he may have fled the country.
-Ramezanpour picked up the woman in his white 2016 Honda Civic.
+Ramezanpour picked up the women in his white 2016 Honda Civic.
 Instead of driving her home, he took the women to an isolated wooded area where he “viciously beat and raped her,” according to the suit.

 “When Uber places unsuspecting women, such as Mrs. Doe, alone inside Hashem Ramezanpour’s vehicle, it’s like locking visitors at a zoo inside a hungry tiger’s cage,” the lawsuit reads.